DOs and DON’Ts to Keep Your North Georgia Vacation Rental Property On Top

 - Bedroom Furniture – A cabin bedroom should be warm, welcoming, and feel like a retreat for guests.
 Be sure furniture matches or pairs well and is not worn.
 If furniture looks – and feels – like it came from a yard sale, guests will likely give bad reviews.
 Mattresses are also key, and their lifespan is about 5-6 years.

-- Games and amenities – If your property offers games, be sure they are in great working order and look nice.
+- Games and amenities – If your property offers games (Xbox, PlayStation, game tables, etc.), be sure they are in great working order and look nice.
 Add arcade games if you can, re-cover pool tables, replace bumpers, provide plenty of game accessories, and make sure the space is inviting and fun.
 Offer good seating and tables for drinks and snacks.
+If you have a swimming pool, always keep it in great condition!

 - Outdoor Furniture, Hot Tub & Grill – Guests love hot tubs, but a top complaint is calcium and hard-water deposits, broken jets, or a cracked tub.
 If your grill is so old, dirty, or broken that you wouldn’t cook on it, neither will your guests.
 Grills last about 2 summers on average.
 Keep all outdoor amenities in great conditions so guests can enjoy them!